 ON THIS PAGE: You will learn about the different ways doctors use to treat people with this type of tumor.
 To see other pages, use the menu on the side of your screen.

 Sometimes active surveillance, which is also called watchful waiting or watch-and-wait, may be recommended.
 This is because many islet cell tumors are slow growing and may not grow, spread, or cause problems for many months or years.
-These types of tumors are often called non-aggressive or indolent.
 With this approach, the tumor is monitored closely with regular imaging tests, usually CT scans or sometimes MRI (see the Diagnosis section); blood tests; and physical exams.
 Active treatment usually only begins if the tumor shows signs of growing and/or spreading.

 Common surgical procedures that may be used to treat an islet cell tumor include: